Recreation Specialist - Aquatics

-Physical Demands: Sedentary to moderate physical work depending upon assignment; may require ability to lift 50 pounds with or without assistance; may require lifting and carrying objects weighing up to 20 pounds; may require regular standing and walking; may require bending, stooping, pushing, pulling, and climbing; hand/eye coordination for operation of computer; may require foot/eye coordination for operation

-of motor vehicle; vision to read reports and other written material; frequent speech communication and hearing to maintain communication with employees and citizens.
+Physical Demands: Sedentary to moderate physical work depending upon assignment; may require the ability to lift 50 pounds with or without assistance; may require lifting and carrying objects weighing up to 20 pounds; may require regular standing and walk; may require bending, stooping, pushing, pulling, and climbing; hand/eye coordination for operation of the computer; may require foot/eye coordination for operation of a motor vehicle; vision to read reports and other written material; frequent speech communication and hearing to maintain communication with employees and citizens.

-Work Environment: Works primarily in clean, comfortable environment; may require outdoor
+Work Environment: Works primarily in a clean, comfortable environment; may require outdoor

 work with exposure to dust and noise.

 Essential Personnel: When a local announcement of emergency or disaster is declared by the City, all City of Aurora employees may be required to work as essential personnel

 Equipment Used: Personal computer with related software applications; may require operation

 of a motor vehicle._____________________________________________________________________________For Veterans preference: Please show all of your employment history, military service, and include related documentation (DD214) on the application.

 The City of Aurora is an equal opportunity employer.
 We are required by state and federal agencies to keep certain statistical records on applicants.
 It will not be used in any way to discriminate against you because of your sex, race, age, sexual orientation, creed, national origin, disability or military status, gender identity, unless related to a bona fide occupational qualification as defined by the Colorado Civil Rights Commission and the Equal Opportunity Commission.